Northern Knights vs Central Districts Dream11 Team Prediction: Captain And Vice-Captain For Today's Ford Trophy Match

 NK vs CD Probable XIs

-Northern Knights: Tim Seifert (wk), Katene Clarke, Dean Brownlie, Joe Carter (C), Daryl Mitchell, HR Cooper, Brett Hampton, Scott Kuggeleijn, Ish Sodhi, Anurag Verma, Zak Gibson, Brett Randell, James Baker, Bharat Popli, Joe Walker and Peter Bocock.
+Northern Knights: Tim Seifert (wk), Katene Clarke, Dean Brownlie, Joe Carter (c), Daryl Mitchell, HR Cooper, Brett Hampton, Scott Kuggeleijn, Anurag Verma, Ish Sodhi, Zak Gibson

+Northern Knights Squad: Dean Brownlie, Joe Carter (c), Ish Sodhi, Anton Devcich, Tim Seifert, Scott Kuggeleijn, Brett Randell, James Baker, Daryl Mitchell, Bharat Popli, Brett Hampton, Anurag Verma, Zak Gibson, Joe Walker, HR Cooper, Peter Bocock (wk), Katene Clarke

+Central Districts Squad: Kieran Noema-Barnett, Seth Rance, George Worker, Dane Cleaver (wk), Ben Smith, Tom Bruce (c), Ajaz Patel, Josh Clarkson, Blair Tickner, Christian Leopard, Willem Ludick, BD Schmulian, Jesse Frew, Raymond Toole, Ryan Watson, Jayden Lennox

-Check Dream11 Prediction / NK Dream11 Team/ CD Dream11 Team/ Northern Knights Dream11 Team/ Central Districts Dream11 Team/ Dream11 Guru Tips/ Online Cricket Tips and more.
+Check Dream11 Prediction / NK Dream11 Team/ CD Dream11 Team/ Northern Knights Dream11 Team/ Central Districts Dream11 Team/ Dream11 Guru Tips and Prediction/ Online Cricket Tips and more.